These big, chunky golden cookies dotted with Mini Eggs make the perfect Easter treat – though frankly we’re happy to eat them all year.

 Crush half a pack of Mini Eggs in a small cellophane bag using a rolling pin and add to the dough continuing to knead until they’re evenly spread through the dough.

 Roll out golf ball size pieces of dough and pop onto the baking tray.
 Pat down a little to flatten and leave about a 2cm gap between each cookie as they’ll grow.

 Once you’re happy with your cookies, push a few of the remaining whole Mini Eggs into the tops of the cookie dough.

 Bake in the oven for 7-10 mins until golden.
 Leave to cool.

 Top tips for making Mini Egg cookies:

 If you don’t want your Mini Eggs to brown on the top cover in greaseproof paper when baking.

-If you want to make these cookies extra chocolatey swap 50g of the self-raising flour for cocoa powder instead, for proper chocolate cookies.
+To make these cookies extra chocolatey, swap 50g of the self-raising flour for cocoa powder instead and make them double chocolate cookies.